The truth about one of the most mismanaged & discriminative anti-vox populi boroughs in England.

 In 2012 Oldham had the lowest levels of Civil Partnerships in Greater Manchester: 4 Female & just 1 male ceremony for every 100,000 residents which is Less than 50% of the next lowest levels.
 Unsurprisingly the City of Manchester had the highest levels with 78 male & 61 female ceremonies.

-Oldham council continues discriminative housing policy where new social housing in the borough is almost solely targeted at families with children.
+Oldham council continues singular housing policy where new social housing in the borough is almost solely targeted at families with children.
 The council continues to build 4/5 bedroom social housing projects with partners to pander to it’s core voting demographic leaving single people and couples without children to fend for themselves whilst still being expected to pay-up to OMBC’s over-population master plan.
 As of 12/08/2013 there were 6175 applicants on the Oldham housing register who needed 1 bedroom accommodation you can add to that 1445 social housing tenants deemed to be under-occupying by Oldham Council so also needing to move into 1 bedroom properties making a total of 7620 people.
 Across all of Oldham councils approved housing providers only 19 properties with 1 bedroom were available.

 Oldham Planning committee has approved the building of 160 “micro” apartments (bedsits) by Manchester Bright Investments Ltd who were in June 2013 given First Notification Of Strike-off Action In London Gazette(section 652)The company also has no checkable financial history other than in 2004/5/6 where it had a net worth of 2 GBP as of June in each of the three years.
 The company announced in a TV interview that they intend selling the apartments in other countries.